DuncanCragg/OnexOS/README-App.md

  - If a family member makes a fantasy village, they can share its link with the family in the chat room
  - Then you can pin the village to the top of the mountain with its link and a link back

+### What's the nearest "competitor"?

+Since there's nothing really like OnexOS, it's hard to say!
+It can perhaps be described
+as:

+_Like Minecraft Creative - with the simplicity and power of doing everything the same basic way - but replacing stacking blocks with links between panels._

+The top benefit of that is that you can just pick up your house by its link and move or copy it!

+Further, unlike Minecraft:

+ - our panels can have proper rounded text and your photos on them
+ - there's only one world that's always available; you don't need to keep restarting in new worlds and waiting for them to load; OnexOS is designed to be running all the time so you can just drop in at any time
+ - there's no account set-up or logging in: you can all just jump in and get started immediately!

+### What's the business model?

+There is none.
+Free and Open software.
+No adverts.

+### Where does all our stuff go?

+Each family member can have their own stuff on their own devices, and everything is shared over the domestic WiFi.
+Nothing need leave the home unless you want it to (and anyway, you'll need to wait for the internet-enabled version for that).

 ____________________________________